-Wal-Mart Stores Inc. (WMT), the world’s largest retailer, dropped in New York trading after posting second-quarter sales that trailed analysts’ estimates amid slowing gains in the U.S.
+Wal-Mart Stores Inc. (WMT:US), the world’s largest retailer, dropped in New York trading after posting second-quarter sales that trailed analysts’ estimates amid slowing gains in the U.S.

 Wal-Mart fell 3.2 percent to $72.05 at 7:34 a.m.
 The shares advanced 25 percent this year through yesterday.

 Total revenue rose 4.5 percent to $114.3 billion, the Bentonville, Arkansas-based company said today in a statement.
 That trailed analysts’ $115.8 billion average estimate.
 Net income rose to $4.02 billion, or $1.18 a share, from $3.8 billion, or $1.09, a year earlier, Wal-Mart said.
 The average of 26 analysts’ estimates compiled by Bloomberg was $1.17 a share.

 Chief Executive Officer Mike Duke has been cutting prices to lure shoppers seeking bargains amid the weakening U.S. economy.
 Second-quarter sales at U.S. Wal-Mart stores open at least a year gained 2.2 percent, slower than the 2.6 percent gain in the first quarter.